 If San Francisco is only one stop on your itinerary, here are some guides to help you find gems in Half Moon Bay, Sacramento, Santa Cruz, Monterey, and Carmel.
 Of course, wine country is also just a short drive away and whether you’re looking for a laid-back spot in Sonoma to sip the afternoon away or a wine tasting that comes with an excellent dining experience, we’ve got you covered.
 Don’t miss Napa Valley’s impressive restaurant scene, the drive-worth dining in Sonoma, or the backroad wineries and eateries of the Russian River Valley.

 Eater San Francisco is updated multiple times every weekday with breaking news stories (restaurant openings, closings, etc.), features, and more.
 Here are a few ways to stay in the loop:

 - Keep an eye on the Eater SF homepage.
 New stories will always show up near the top and flow down toward the bottom of the page as they get older, while important recent stories will stay pinned right at the top.
-Also, check out our big sister, Eater.com, for national and international food news.
+Also, check out Eater.com for national and international food news and features.

 - Subscribe to our newsletter, which goes out every weekday evening and includes links to the day's top stories.

 - Like us on Facebook and follow us on Twitter and Instagram for updates on new stories and more throughout the day.